Wikipedia page view trend data for AI

 get_trends

-Chart Wikipedia page view history for any topic - the shape of the curve reveals whether public curiosity is building steadily or driven by isolated news events.
+Chart Wikipedia page view history for any article title.
+The shape of the curve shows whether public curiosity is building steadily or driven by isolated news events.

 get_trends(keyword='quantum computing', source='wikipedia', data_mode='weekly')